fnproject/fn/fnlb/README.md

 ```

-In this mode, the database is not required; each lb will listen to the Kubernetes master independently to derive the same information.
+In this mode, the shared database is not required; each lb will listen to the Kubernetes master independently to derive the same information.
 The lb nodes continue to health-check Fn pods *in addition* to the health checks running directly as part of a Pod definition.